Super-rare Super 90

 One of those will be offered at the RM Sotheby’s Amelia Island Concours auction this weekend.
 It has a pre-sale estimate of $375k-$475k.
 The car has been in the hands of collector Alex Dearborn, keeper of a Twin Grille Registry for 40 years, since 2007.

 Growing Up Quickly

 Porsche grew from a boutique carmaker to a mass producer rather quickly in the 1950s, as the numerous variants of the 356 found wide appeal wherever they were offered.
 Porsche used contract builders to help meet demand, among those Drauz, Karmann and Reutter.

-The 356 Convertible D (for Drauz) replaced the Speedster in 1959, keeping that model’s two-seat layout, dashboard and side trim but having a taller, chrome-framed windshield and a proper, single-layer canvas top.
+The 356 Convertible D (for Drauz) replaced the Speedster in 1959.
+It kept that model’s two-seat layout, dashboard and side trim.
+However, it has a taller, chrome-framed windshield and a proper, single-layer canvas top.
 The more luxurious Cabriolet had painted sheet metal around the windshield and a thick, padded top.
 With the arrival of the 356 B series, the Convertible D became the Roadster.

 In 1961, Drauz transferred some of its Roadster body production to Porsche’s Belgian distributor, D’leteren Freres, also was a coachbuilder.
 The 1962 D’leteren used the T6 body, immediately identified by the pair of engine cover cooling grilles as well as the squared engine hood panel.
 Significantly, D’leteren used caulk on all seams, which likely saved many panels from rust.

 Adding up the many different body styles and engine options the 356 offered, including the top-performing Carrera models, shows how the marque has long catered to customers’ wishes for individualization.
 It’s why today, the 911 lineup can stretch to 20+ model variants.